Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## Attributes of the Solution

-The Pagador API solution was developed with the market reference REST technology, which works regardless of the technology used by our customers.
+The Pagador API solution (refer to [this article](https://suporte.braspag.com.br/hc/pt-br/articles/360013153791-O-que-%C3%A9-o-Pagador-) in Portuguese for more details) was developed with the market reference REST technology, which works regardless of the technology used by our customers.
 Therefore, it is possible to integrate using various programming languages, such as: *ASP*, *ASP.Net*, *Java*, *PHP*, *Ruby* and *Python*.

 Here are some of the main benefits of using Braspag's e-commerce platform: